 A company billing user is a special role that only sees billing details and company settings.
 They can see invoices, enable automatic invoice emails, and modify company details like name and address.
-They do not have access to any websites in any way.
+They do not have access to any websites or migrations in any way.

 Site developers have access to the staging environment for a single site.
 They have full control over the staging environment only and can perform any actions apart from removing the staging environment or pushing it to live.
 Note that a single user may be a site developer for multiple sites.

-Site developers do not have access to analytics, user management, or the activity log features In MyKinsta.
+Site developers do not have access to analytics, user management, migrations, or the activity log features In MyKinsta.